 Each non-employee director is also granted equity for their Board service, in the form of an annual award (the "Annual Grant") that is typically granted to all continuing non-employee directors each year on the date of the Company's annual general meeting of shareholders, following the election of directors at such meeting.
 Any newly appointed non-employee director who joins the Board after the annual general meeting of shareholders is granted a prorated portion of the Annual Grant, typically granted to such director proximate to the date of such director's election to the Board, with the value of the award prorated based on the number of days remaining until the one year anniversary of the Company's prior annual general meeting of shareholders, divided by 365 (each such grant, a "Pro-Rata Annual Grant").
-In addition, each newly appointed non-employee director is granted an initial award for joining the Board (each, a "New Director Grant"), typically granted to such director proximate to the date of such director's election to the Board, with the award value equal to 1.5 times the approved award value of the Annual Grant.
+In addition, each newly appointed non-employee director is granted an initial award for joining the Board (each, a "New Director Grant"), typically granted to such director proximate to the date of such director's election to the Board.

 Vesting terms.
-Per our non-employee director equity grant procedures, Annual Grants and Pro-Rata Annual Grants vest in full on the one-year anniversary of the applicable grant date, and New Director Grants vest in three equal annual installments, commencing on the one-year anniversary of the applicable grant date.
+Per our non-employee director equity grant procedures, Annual Grants and Pro-Rata Annual Grants vest in full on the oneyear anniversary of the applicable grant date, and New Director Grants vest in three equal annual installments, commencing on the one-year anniversary of the applicable grant date.